Cambuslang: History

 Because of its relative prosperity, Cambuslang has been intimately concerned in the politics of the country (through the Hamilton connection) and of the local Church.
 Bishop John Cameron of Glasgow, and Cardinal Beaton, were both Rectors of Cambuslang.
 This importance continued following the Protestant Reformation.
 From then until the Glorious Revolution a stream of Ministers of Cambuslang came, were expelled, or were re-instated, according to whether supporters of the King, Covenanters, or Oliver Cromwell were in power.
 The religious movements of the 18th century, including the Cambuslang Wark, were directly linked to similar movements in North America.
 The Scottish Enlightenment was well represented in the person of Rev Dr James Meek, the Minister.
 His troubles with his parishioners foreshadowed the split in the Church of Scotland during the 19th century.

-The manufacturing industries that grew up from the agricultural and mineral resources attracted immigrants from all over Scotland and Ireland and other European countries.
-Cambuslang benefited at all times from its closeness to the burgeoning city of Glasgow, brought closer in the 18th century by a turnpike road then, in the 19th century, by a railway.
+The manufacturing industries that developed from the agricultural and mineral resources attracted immigrants from all over Scotland and Ireland and other European countries.
+Cambuslang has always benefited from its closeness to the burgeoning city of Glasgow, brought closer in the 18th century by a turnpike road then, in the 19th century, by a railway.
 In the 21st century, it continues to derive benefit from its proximity to Glasgow and to wider communication networks, particularly via the M74 motorway system.
 Its increasing (and increasingly diverse) population posed problems, over the centuries, of employment and housing as well as of schooling and health, not all of which have been solved; in this regard, it is fairly typical of most Scottish towns.

 In sport, Cambuslang F.C. were founder members of the Scottish Football League whose most notable achievement was being the runners-up in the 1887–88 Scottish Cup.
 They folded by the early 20th century, as did Scottish Junior Cup winners Cambuslang Hibernian, but a new team Cambuslang Rangers F.C. was established and continues to this day – they enjoyed great success in the 1970s.